dojo/dojo.io/site/source/tutorials/008_animations/index.md

 // add the import
 import WebAnimation from '@dojo/widget-core/meta/WebAnimation';

-//add to the top of the render function const zombieOneMoveAnimation = {
+// add to the top of the render function const zombieOneMoveAnimation = {
-	id: 'zombieOneMove,
+	id: 'zombieOneMove',
 	effects: [
 		{ left: '0%' },
 		{ left: '35%' }